thephpleague/period/api/modifying.md

 $period->durationGreaterThan($newPeriod); //return true
 ~~~

-The method must be used with the same arguments and warnings as `TimeRangeObject::next`.
+The method must be used with the same arguments and warnings as `Period::next`.

-`TimeRangeObject::next` and `TimeRangeObject::previous` methods allow to easily create adjacent Periods as shown in the graph below
+`Period::next` and `Period::previous` methods allow to easily create adjacent Periods as shown in the graph below

 ![](/media/period-adjacents.png "$previous and $next are adjacent to the $period object")